Human Growth Hormone Deficiency

 As you may know, only the injections can give your son a dose of growth hormone that can provide him with all the HGH his body needs to grow and develop properly.
 The injections do not depend upon the pituitary gland's own release of HGH to be effective.

-Products such as ours contain human growth hormone in homeopathic form, which means they only contain a small amount of HGH and so cannot be a hormone replacement therapy like the injections are.
+Products such as ours contain growth hormone in homeopathic form, which means they contain the electromagnetic energies of HGH, and so they are not meant to be a full hormone replacement therapy like the injections.

-In our products the HGH is used homeopathically to also stimulate the pituitary gland to release the rest of the growth hormone the body needs to heal and optimize itself.
+In our products the HGH is used homeopathically to also help the pituitary gland to release the rest of the growth hormone the body needs to heal and optimize itself.

 Our clients have seen great success with our products but it depends on the health of the client's pituitary gland.